pigpimples/pigpimples.github.io/_posts/2015-12-13-what-will-apple-and-google-cars-feel-like.md

 ---
 layout: post
 description: "It arrives at your door, in time for you to reach the destination mentioned in your Apple calendar.
 You open the door with your Apple watch or ..."
-title: "What will Apple and Google cars feel like"
+title: "What will Apple and Google cars feel like?"
 published: true
 categories: [Lifestyle]
 tags: [Future Cars]